 Some trails are just plain wet, whether by design or by accident.
 Think desert slot canyons, mountain paths with countless creek crossings, or any trail on a rainy summer day.
 For these places, hiking water shoes—that is, sturdy, full-coverage that can easily handle going in and out of the water all day—are essential.
 (They’re not a bad idea for paddling or boating, either.)

 If you need your hiking shoes to do double duty as water shoes, make sure they’re comfortable and supportive on dry trails, too.
 You’ll need excellent traction and uppers that will keep dirt and rocks out.
 The best hiking water shoes will handle water with quick-drying synthetic mesh fabric and/or drainage to make sure no water gets trapped inside.

 When you’re rafting, kayaking, canoeing, tubing, or just splashing around in rivers, you’ll need specialized footwear.
 No loose slip-ons will do: River shoes should close with durable straps, buckles, or laces so you won’t worry about losing them in a swift current.
 River bottoms are notorious for sharp rocks and submerged branches, so you’ll also want to choose shoes with tough soles.

 River sports often involve a lot of jumping into and out of the water as you launch your boat, portage around tricky sections, and scout the river ahead.
-So water shoes that can handle hiking are a smart pick.
+So a pair that can handle hiking is a smart pick.

 Best river shoes: Chaco Z1 Classic Sport Sandal